miguel55/NoiseReduXtion/README.md

 ## Use

 Given code can be included in any application separately: either packages common and frame if you want to process signals frame to frame or packages common and note if you want to process complete signals.

+Two examples app are included, one in Java and other in native code (with corresponding libraries) for test.
+Libraries can be used in any other application.